zheminzhou/PEPPAN/docs/source/usage/outputs.rst

 4. <prefix>.gene_content.curve or <prefix>.CDS_content.curve

-The rare-fraction curves for the pan-genome and core-genome.
+Rarefaction curves for the pan-genome and core-genome.
 It also reports the gamma factor for the Heaps' law model and the alpha factor for the Power' law model.
 Find additional details about these factors at `https://doi.org/10.1016/j.mib.2008.09.006`_

 5. <prefix>.gene_CGAV.tree or <prefix>.CDS_CGAV.tree